LCD and Viewfinder

 type, so you can change the settings and set the focus point with your fingertips.
 For those of you who loves shooting self portraits or group photos, Canon M100 will make your life easier with its Selfie friendly

 M100 doesn't have a viewfinder and no option for external viewfinder.
 Lack of a viewfinder can be problematic especially under strong light where visibility of LCD screens goes down dramatically.
-If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Sony Alpha A7 (Compare) or Olympus OM-D E-M10 II (Compare).
+If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Olympus OM-D E-M10 II (Compare) or Panasonic Lumix DMC-GX85 (Lumix DMC-GX80 / Lumix DMC-GX7 Mark II) (Compare).
 If the price is not an issue, take a look at our Top Rated Cameras with Viewfinders.

 Max Shutter speed